-the preceding section also apply to the Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+the preceding section also apply to this Criteria JORC Code explanation Commentary The Formand and Ciles History Periods Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The Formentera/Cilon Lithium Project consists of two tenements located in Jujuy Province, Argentina.
 The tenement is owned by Patagonia Lithium SA.
 The Company executed a purchase agreement on 18 December 2022 and paid for it on 19 December 2022.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 No historical exploration has been undertaken on this licence area.
 The Cilon concession area has been operated as a borate mine in the past although details of production records have not been available.
+The application for the drilling permit has passed all the necessary environmental stages and is ready to be issued.
 Geology Deposit type, geological setting and style of mineralisation.
 The Formentera/Cilon licence area covers most of the salar proper with minor alluvial cover to the southwest.
 The lithium concentrated brine is at depth from MT geophysics sourced data and occurs locally from hot fluids passing through lithium minerals (volcanics) and altered intrusives and is concentrated in brines hosted within basin alluvial sediments and evaporites.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length fit he exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case Collar: N7412264 E704792 UTM zone 19S Dip: -90 degrees Azimuth: 0 degrees.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case Collar: N7411935 E704792 UTM zone 19S Dip: -90 degrees Azimuth: 0 degrees.
 Depth: - 360m Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The assumptions used for any reporting or Assay results will be derived by SGS/Alex Stewart method using ICP-OES and interpolation to correct for errors.
-Three measurements will be taken from each brine sample and averaged.
+Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical Assay results will be derived by SGS/Alex Stewart method using ICP-OES and interpolation to correct for errors.
+Measurements will be taken from each brine sample and averaged.
 Lithium values will be reported in ppm or mg/L.